amazon-braket/amazon-braket-sdk-python/src/braket/experimental/autoqasm/README.md

 my_bell_program = conditional_multi_bell_states()
 ```

-AutoQASM can support nested subroutines and complex control flow.
+AutoQASM can support subroutines and complex control flow.
 You can use the Python runtime
 and quantum runtime side-by-side.
 For the moment, we support only a few quantum operations such as
 `h`, `x`, `cnot`, and `measure`.
 There are rough edges at the moment, but we're actively smoothing
 them out!